 You can change a thread’s visibility at any time through the sharing menu at the top of the thread.

-As you work with Amp, your thread accumulates context.
-Amp shows your token usage and warns when approaching limits, e.g. 80% of 168k tokens.
+As you work with Amp, your thread accumulates context within the model’s context window.
+Amp shows your context window usage and warns when approaching limits.

-When a thread gets too large, you can hover over the token usage indicator and use the following:
+When approaching the thread context limit, you can hover over the context window indicator and use the following:

 Amp tracks changes that the agent makes to files during your conversation, which you can track and revert: